Open to all delegates. More information at: http://www.sig.org/working-councils

 - Key takeaways on achieving organizational alignment and the stakeholders required to optimize a contract compliance audit program

-- The definition of Total Talent
+- About Total Talent

-- The state of staffing
+- The types of contingent labor

 - Different sourcing avenues

-- How to build your sourcing ecosystem
+- How to build your own Total Talent ecosystem

 The European General Data Protection Regulation (GDPR) goes into effect on May 25, 2018 and covers U.S. companies in many instances.
 There is no ramp-up period and compliance is required on day one.
 A critical component of GDPR is establishing a meaningful vendor contracting and compliance process.
 GDPR is a game-changer for vendor compliance and penalties are substantial-up to 4% of a violating company's total global annual turnover or Û20 million, whichever is higher.
 Sourcing, compliance and legal professionals accountable for vendor management must understand and take action on GDPR.
 Although it is complex, GDPR compliance is possible with a focus on practical, risk-based, action-driven solutions.
 This session will outline GDPR requirements and the tools needed to comply.